Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \begin{proof} The stabilizer of a nondegenerate $k$-space is $U(k,q) \times U(n-k,q)$.
 Hence by the logic of the $q=2$ case of Theorem \ref{correctSL}, the proportion of elements in $U(n,q)$ which are regular semisimple and derangements on nondegenerate $k$-spaces is at least the difference of the proportion of regular semisimple elements in $U(n,q)$ and the proportion of regular semisimple elements in $U(k,q) \times U(n-k,q)$.
 Since $k$ is fixed and $n \rightarrow \infty$, by Theorems \ref{Uregss} and \ref{Usmallregss}, the result follows for $q=2$ since $.414(1-.877)>.05$ and for $q=3$ since $.628(1-.94)>1/27$. \end{proof}

 \begin{theorem} Suppose that $1 \leq k \leq n/2$ is fixed.
-Then for all but finitely many $(n,q)$ pairs, the proportion of elements in any coset $gSU(n,q)$ in $U(n,q)$ which are derangements on nondegenerate $k$-spaces is at least $1/27$. \end{theorem}
+Then for all but finitely many $(n,q)$ pairs, the proportion of elements in any coset $gSU(n,q)$ in $U(n,q)$ which are regular semisimple and derangements on nondegenerate $k$-spaces is at least $1/27$. \end{theorem}

 \begin{proof} By the results of Section \ref{Large Fields}, the proportion of elements in the coset $gSU(n,q)$ which are regular semisimple goes to 1 as $q \rightarrow \infty$ uniformly in $n$.
 Using this with Theorems \ref{Utorus} and \ref{Dix}, one concludes that for any $\epsilon > 0$, the proportion of elements in the coset $gSU(n,q)$ which are derangements on nondegenerate $k$-spaces is at least $1/3-\epsilon$ for $q$ sufficiently large.
 This is easily at least $1/27$.